 Investments in equity and equity-related securities involve a degree of risk and investors should not invest any funds in this Offer unless they can afford to take the risk of losing their entire investment.
-Investors are advised to read the risk factors carefully before taking an investment decision in the Offer.
-For taking an investment decision, investors must rely on their own examination of our Company and the Offer including the risks involved.
-The Equity Shares issued in the Offer have not been recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor does SEBI guarantee the accuracy or adequacy of the Red Herring Prospectus.
-Specific attention of the investors is invited to the section titled "Risk Factors" beginning on page 38 of this Red Herring Prospectus.
+Investors were advised to read the risk factors carefully before taking an investment decision in the Offer.
+For taking an investment decision, investors were required rely on their own examination of our Company and the Offer including the risks involved.
+The Equity Shares issued in the Offer were not recommended or approved by the Securities and Exchange Board of India ("SEBI"), nor did SEBI guarantee the accuracy or adequacy of this Prospectus.
+Specific attention of the investors is invited to the section titled "Risk Factors" beginning on page 37 of this Prospectus.

-OUR COMPANY'S AND PROMOTER SELLING SHAREHOLDER'S ABSOLUTE RESPONSIBILTY
+OUR COMPANY'S AND PROMOTER SELLING SHAREHOLDER'SABSOLUTE RESPONSIBILTY

-Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Red Herring Prospectus contains all information with regard to the Company and the Offer, which is material in the context of the Offer, that the information contained in this Red Herring Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Red Herring Prospectus as a whole or any of such information or the expression of any such opinions or intentions, misleading in any material respects.
-Further, the Promoter Selling Shareholder, accepts responsibility for and confirms that the statements made or confirmed by such Promoter Selling Shareholder in this Red Herring Prospectus to the extent of information specifically pertaining to it and/or the Offered Shares and assumes responsibility that such statements are true and correct in all material respects and not misleading in any material respect.
-The Promoter Selling Shareholder assumes no responsibility for any other statement in this Red Herring Prospectus, including, inter alia, any of the statements made by or relating to our Company or our Company's business.
+Our Company, having made all reasonable inquiries, accepts responsibility for and confirms that this Prospectus contains all information with regard to the Company and the Offer, which is material in the context of the Offer, that the information contained in this Prospectus is true and correct in all material aspects and is not misleading in any material respect, that the opinions and intentions expressed herein are honestly held and that there are no other facts, the omission of which makes this Prospectus as a whole or any of such information or the expression of any such opinions or intentions, misleading in any material respects.
+Further, the Promoter Selling Shareholder, accepts responsibility for and confirms that the statements made or confirmed by such Promoter Selling Shareholder in this Prospectus to the extent of information specifically pertaining to it and/or the Offered Shares and assumes responsibility that such statements are true and correct in all material respects and not misleading in any material respect.
+The Promoter Selling Shareholder assumes no responsibility for any other statement in this Prospectus, including, inter alia, any of the statements made by or relating to our Company's business.